arrodriguez/vimfiles/README.markdown

 * Original project and most of the heavy lifting: @scrooloose
 * The cool plugins for Rails, Cucumber and more: @timpope
-* All the other modules I use that can be seen on .gitmodules or bundle dir
+* All the other modules I use that can be seen on .gitmodules or pack/plugins/start dir
 * Hacks and some snippets: @carlosedp